-We have discovered and are developing a platform of small molecule product candidates from which we have selected our lead product candidate, fosgonimeton, which is under development to treat Alzheimer's disease, or AD, and Parkinson's disease dementia, or PDD.
-Our product candidates target a brain growth factor which is expected to increase synaptic density, recovery in the network and information transmission in the brain, which we believe could ultimately result in improvement in cognition and clinical symptoms.
+We have discovered and are developing a platform of small molecule product candidates from which we have selected our lead product candidate, fosgonimeton, which is under development to treat AD, Parkinson's Disease Dementia, or PDD, and Dementia with Lewy Bodies, or DLB.
+Our product candidates target an endogenous brain growth factor which is expected to protect and repair neural networks, which we believe could ultimately result in improvements in clinical outcomes and disease-relevant biomarkers.
 The therapeutic promise of brain growth factors in neurodegenerative disorders had been hampered in earlier therapies by the lack of efficient and non-invasive delivery to the brain.
-Our small molecule product candidates are designed to penetrate the blood brain barrier and enhance the activity of a brain growth factor, but we cannot be certain that our clinical trials will provide sufficient evidence that our design approach results in the intended therapeutic effect.
+Our small molecule product candidates are designed to penetrate the blood brain barrier and enhance the activity of a brain growth factor, but we cannot be certain of the safety and efficacy of our product candidates in applicable patients or that our clinical trials will provide sufficient evidence that our design approach results in the intended therapeutic effect.

-Based on the results of our nonclinical and clinical studies to date, we believe fosgonimeton has the potential to rapidly improve cognition and durably restore the lives of patients suffering from AD.
+Based on the results of our nonclinical and clinical studies to date, we believe fosgonimeton has the potential to rapidly improve cognition, function and restore the lives of patients suffering from AD.
 However, these ideas and this approach are novel, and we currently have limited data based on our Phase 1a/b and Phase 2 clinical trials to date.

-We announced topline results from our Phase 2 ACT-AD clinical trial in June 2022.
-The primary endpoint was not met by protocoled analysis; however, a pre-specified subgroup analysis indicated a potential diminished effect of fosgonimeton when given in combination with add-on standard-of-care acetylcholinesterase inhibitors (AChEls, e.g., donepezil).
-A subsequent post hoc analysis of the data from patients on fosgonimeton monotherapy showed a meaningful, but not statistically significant, improvement in both ERP P300 latency and cognitive performance compared to placebo at 26 weeks.
-Although post-hoc analyses cannot be used to establish efficacy, these analyses can be helpful in informing the design of current and future clinical studies.
+The primary endpoint of our Phase 2 ACT-AD clinical trial was not met by protocoled analysis.
+A subsequent post hoc analysis of the data in a prespecified subgroup from patients on fosgonimeton without background therapy, or AChEIs, showed a meaningful, but not statistically significant, improvement in both ERP P300 latency and cognitive performance compared to placebo at 26 weeks.
+Although post hoc analyses cannot be used to establish efficacy, these analyses can be helpful in informing the design of current and future clinical studies.
+Following an unblinded interim efficacy and futility analysis, an independent data monitoring committee recommended continuation of the LIFT-AD study of fosgonimeton in patients with mild-to-moderate AD.
+The committee also determined that, with the additional enrollment of fewer than 150 patients for a total enrollment of less than 300 patients without background therapy (AChEIs), the study will be well powered for the primary endpoint given the preliminary effect size observed.
+There is no assurance that the amendments to our ongoing LIFT-AD trial based on our findings from the ACT-AD trial and our interim analyses will ultimately result in a successful trial.
+For example, our biomarker data may not translate into a statistically significant clinical benefit, FDA may not agree with our statistical plan or analyses, or the trial may not be sufficiently powered for our endpoint measures.

 Data from our Phase 1a/1b and Phase 2 clinical trials to date were obtained from a relatively small number of subjects and we cannot be certain that future trials involving a larger number of subjects and clinical sites will yield data in support of the safety, efficacy and tolerability of our product candidates.
 We may ultimately discover that fosgonimeton, or any of our other small molecules, do not possess certain properties required for therapeutic effectiveness.
-We have limited evidence regarding the efficacy, safety and tolerability of fosgonimeton and other small molecules in our product candidates and never succeed in doing so.
+We have limited evidence regarding the efficacy, safety and tolerability of fosgonimeton and other small molecules in our product platform.
+We may spend substantial funds attempting to develop these product candidates and never succeed in doing so.